Looking for genetic counseling? This Colombian researcher may help you

 RELATED CONTENT

 “Our cultural adaptation of TGC can increase the reach and quality of care for Latinas at increased risk for HBOC, thus promoting health equity,” Gómez-Trillos highlighted in an interview with Forbes.
-Likewise, she pointed out that both the protocol and the TCG brochure are the first to be developed in Spanish for a Latino audience, thus allowing the use of cultural values and guaranteeing access to people with low levels of schooling.
+She also pointed out that both the protocol and the TCG brochure are the first to be developed in Spanish for a Latino audience, allowing the use of cultural values and guaranteeing access to people with low levels of schooling.

 Latin America’s Case